PeganovAnton/NeMo/.github/ISSUE_TEMPLATE/bug_report.md

 **Environment overview (please complete the following information)**

  - Environment location: [Bare-metal, Docker, Cloud(specify cloud provider - AWS, Azure, GCP, Collab)]
- - Method of NeMo install: [pip install or from source].
+ - Method of NeMo install: [pip3 install or from source].
 Please specify exact commands you used to install.
  - If method of install is [Docker], provide `docker pull` & `docker run` commands used

 **Environment details**